Here’s a typical rookie photographer mistake. You focus so much on your subject that you lose track of what is around it.

 Duplicating the brush.

-This new brush has the same settings and mask of the previous one.
+This new brush has the same settings and mask as the previous one.
 Be sure all the sliders are set to zero except Sharpness, which must be set to -100.

 From now on duplicate the brush as much as you need to build up the blur effect you are after.

-Warning: Having many adjustment brush in an image will slow down Adobe Lightroom performances and, when exported, it will create a jpeg file larger than usual.
+Warning: Having many adjustment brushes in an image will slow down Adobe Lightroom performances and, when exported, it will create a jpeg file larger than usual.